Are you having trouble making mortgage payments?

 Refinance: If you are struggling to make your payment every month, but are still current on your mortgage you may be able to apply for a new loan with better terms and conditions than your present loan.
 If you are already behind on your payments, then this may not be an option.

 Equity Sale: When the market is strong and has been appreciating for a long period of time, most homeowners have built a lot of equity in their real estate investments.
 Equity is defined as the amount of capital left over after selling the property and paying off all the mortgages.
 In Southern California, one of the most expensive real estate markets in the country, it is possible to gain as much as 20% equity in a year!
 For a $500,000 house, that would be a gain of $100,000 in a year.
 There is a philosophy that almost all wealthy people live by… Buy Low and Sell High.
-When the market is extremely HOT, like it is right now, the amount of money that can be made by the average homeowner is astounding.
+When the market is or has been extremely HOT, the amount of money that can be made by the average homeowner is astounding.
 What makes an equity sale even more attractive is that, in almost all cases, the profit from the sale of your personal residence is tax exempt.
 For a single person the tax exempt profit is up to $250,000.
 For a married couple the tax exempt profit is up to $500,000!!!
 How many investments can you think of that will give you that kind of return and pay little or no income tax?

 If you’re behind on your payments with a lot of equity in your home, then you may benefit enormously by selling your house, getting caught up on your debt and putting money away in the bank (tax free) until the market is in the buyer’s favor again.